fikrado/fikrado/README.md

 <br />
 <br />

-### I created free online learning platform for low income somali youth who wants to learn pentest,python and web development
+### I created free online learning platform for low income somali youth who wants to learn pentest,python and web development check it at https://fikrado.ml

 __________________________________
 - I’m looking to collaborate on Fikrado Organization